The best time to visit Malaga, Spain is very subjective and depends on your personal preferences and what you love doing.

 Towards November, there is normally a shift in temperatures and it gets colder, especially at night.
 In my experience, over the last 10 years, there is a large chance of heavy rainfall at the end of November and the start of December.

-Reflections on the best time to visit Spain
+Reflections on the best time to visit Malaga

 As you can tell, when to visit Malaga completely depends on your preferences.
 Things to do throughout the year are plentiful, so you just have to figure out what fits your vacation style.